OrchidPi/MOSCARD/README.md

     - Mode 1 focuses on learning shared representations between modalities through CLIP-based alignment and cross-attention.
     - Mode 2 performs downstream classification by freezing the alignment backbone and training only the final MLP classifiers.

-  - ALBEF Baseline training reference is from [code].
+  - ALBEF Baseline training reference is from [code](https://github.com/rimitalahiri92/ALBEF_baselines).

 * Model Testing